bugproof/baselinker-dotnet/README.md

 Conforms to the update: **2021-01-28**

-PRs and bug reports are always welcome
+PRs and bug reports are always welcome.
+Breaking changes are expected.